rohjs/TIL/VueJS/vue-js.md

 The basic idea of VueJS is like this:
 1. You create a HTML file.
 2. A Vue instance is then created based on the HTML file you made.
 (It is not parsed in DOM yet.)
-3. The instance plays a role as a layer between HTML document file and the DOM.
+3. Vue instance does all the magical works and outputs *an HTML template* that renders document object model that we could see via browsers.

-Vue instance does all the magical works and outputs a rendered document object model that we could see via browsers.
+So far so easy, right?
+Let's move on to the next level.